-Starting 1 July 2020, intermediaries or alternatively, taxpayers, will have to report within 30 days any in-scope arrangement.
+The default position is that starting 1 July 2020, intermediaries or alternatively, taxpayers, will have to report within 30 days any in-scope arrangement.
 In addition, a catch-up reporting obligation exists to report by 31 August 2020 all transactions with retrospective effect from 25 June 2018.

 What happens if I don’t report?

 Businesses, individuals and intermediaries who fail to comply with DAC6 could face significant sanctions under local law in EU countries and reputational risks.
 Businesses need to act now and understand the importance and implications of the directive to ensure compliance by the first reporting deadline on August 31, 2020.

 How can Vistra help?

 Vistra, as a subject matter expert in governance, tax compliance and regulation, is constantly mindful of statutory and regulatory obligations that affect our clients and is fully committed to helping them to stay compliant.

 If you have any questions about DAC6 or to find out how we can help you stay compliant, please contact one of the below:

 - UK | Martin Palmer, Philip Jacques, Michael Thomas